 Throughout my life, as my wife and I have raised our own family, I have tried to honor our shared American values through service to our country and our community.

 I served in the FBI following the terrorist attacks on 9/11.
-At the time of the terrorist attacks, I was serving as a state prosecutor fighting street crime.
+At the time of the terrorist attacks, I was serving as a state prosecutor.
 After our nation was attacked, I applied to the FBI and went on to serve as an agent, focusing on counterintelligence, counterterrorism, and international fugitive investigations.

 I served most recently as a federal prosecutor with the United States Department of Justice on our nation’s health care fraud strike force.

 Serving side by side with dedicated federal law enforcement agents, we shut down scammers and con artists who stole from Medicare, TRICARE, and other health insurance plans—programs our veterans, our older friends and neighbors, and all of us depend on for health care coverage.

 I have the privilege of serving in one of the most important jobs in the world: teaching.
 I teach at Stetson University College of Law and at the University of Tampa.